kishorviswanathan/window-state-manager/README.md

 Compatibility
 -------------
-This extension has been tested on GNOME 42 and 43.
+This extension has been tested on GNOME 45.

 License
 -------